Context and provenance

 Normative separation

-All normative definitions, conformance requirements, and validation procedures are defined exclusively by the canonical artifacts exposed at the root of the standard.
+This page is non-normative.
+All normative definitions, conformance requirements, and validation rules are defined exclusively by the canonical artifacts of the standard.